rotsehub/rotseana/doc/README.rst

 Parameters
 ----------

--f or --file: Processes the specified file.
+-f or --file  Processes the specified file.

 To run
 ------